Dipen0210/Social-Media-Web-App/README.md

 ## Features :

-- SignUp/Register Page.
+- SignUp/Register Page
-- Login Page.
+- Login Page
-- Share New Post.
+- New Post
-- Posts Include Text.
+- Posts
-- Like/Unlike Posts.
+- Like/Dislike Posts
-- Suggested Users.
+- Suggestions User
-- Follow/Unfollow Users.
+- Follow/Unfollow Users
-- View No Of Followers/Following Of User.
+- View No Of Followers/Following Of User
-- View Other Posts By Follow Users And React On That Posts.
+- View Other Posts By Follow Users And React On That Posts
-- Update/Edit Profile Page User Data.
+- Update/Edit Profile Page

-#### **What you need to run this application:**

- - Install NodeJs
- - MongoDB or MongoDB Atlas
- - Install Vs Code

-#### **How to run this application**

-- Make sure MongoDB is running on your system or online.
-- Clone this repository
-- Open command line in the cloned folder,
-    - To install dependencies for frontend , run  `npm install` in `/client` folder.
-    - To run frontend type command `npm start` in `/client` folder.
-    - To install dependencies for backend, run  `npm install` in `/server` folder.
-    - To run backend type command `nodemon` in server folder.